mcnaveen/MD5-Hash-Changer/README.md

 # Features

-🗃️ With this Program you can change MD5 Hash of any files.
+🗃️ With this Program you can change MD5 Hash of any files. <br>
-🗃️ Facebook and other social media Detects with the Help of MD5 along with Machine Learning to match audio and video.
+🗃️ Facebook and other social media Detects with the Help of MD5 along with Machine Learning to match audio and video. <br>
 🗃️ This is the Basic thing which helps to block those file.